 Still got questions?
 No problem!
 Don’t hesitate to comment with any questions or check out the video above.
 Happy calculating! 🙂

 Happy Wednesday math peeps!
-This post introduces constructions by showing us how to construct an equilateral triangle by using a compass and a ruler.
-For anyone new to constructions, this is the perfect topic for art aficionados since there is more drawing than there is actual math.
+This post introduces constructions by showing us how to construct an equilateral triangle by using a compass and straightedge (or ruler).
+For anyone new to constructions in geometry, this is the perfect topic for art aficionados since there is more drawing here than there is actual math!

 What is an Equilateral Triangle?

-Equilateral Triangle: A triangle with three equal sides.
-Not an easy one to forget, the equilateral triangle is super easy to construct given the right tools (compass+ ruler).
+Equilateral Triangle: An equilateral triangle is a triangle with three equal sides.
+Not an easy one to forget, the equilateral triangle is super easy to construct given the right tools (compass+ straightedge).
 Take a look below:

 Solution: